nikgalushko/exec-env/README.md

 #  exec-env

-Execute a command using an environment form .env file. `exec-env` also proxies all os signals to child process.
+Execute a command using an environment from .env file. `exec-env` also proxies all os signals to child process.

 #  Installation
 ###   Github Release